whipowill/quake-mod-scarlet/README.md

 <img src="https://i.imgur.com/FabFtS1.gif" width="100%">

+- May 2023 - ``v1.3.x``
+    - Added new shards feature on kills
+    - Added new killstreak feature
+    - Weapons will switch to best on empty ammo
 - April 2023 - ``v1.2.x``
     - Gore system overhauled and is now scalable
     - Added option to disable weapon autoswitch